A Polynomial-Time Algorithm for Computing the Exact Convex Hull in High-Dimensional Spaces: Introduction

-The main contributions of this study are outlined as follows.
-A procedure is introduced to construct a compact and specific reference set of extreme points by defining a coordinate system with the point under consideration positioned at the origin.
-This reference set corresponds to the independent decision variables in the associated QP and may yield an objective value of zero.
-If zero is not achieved, the reference set is updated by incorporating additional extreme points based on successive QP solutions.
-It is formally proven that the proposed updating mechanism guarantees that the optimal objective value of the QP associated with each point converges to zero within a finite number of iterations.
-Furthermore, once convergence is achieved for all points, the exact convex hull is obtained.
+The main contributions of this study are summarized as follows.
+A procedure is proposed to iteratively construct a compact reference set consisting of extreme points, enabling the identification of whether a given point is an extreme point.
+The extreme points constituting the reference set correspond to the independent decision variables of the associated QP problem, whose objective value asymptotically approaches zero as additional extreme points are incrementally incorporated into the set.
+Theoretical analysis confirms that the proposed iterative mechanism ensures the optimal objective value of each point’s associated QP converges to zero within a finite number of iterations, thereby yielding the set of extreme points that constitute the exact convex hull once convergence is achieved for all points.

-The proposed method is applicable to spaces of arbitrary dimensions and is particularly efficient in high-dimensional settings where exponential-time methods become impractical.
-Additionally, its linear dependence on the number of points ensures high scalability, rendering it well-suited for large datasets with a considerable number of points.

-The remainder of this study is organized as follows.
-Section 2 introduces the notations and reviews the essential theoretical foundations.
-Section 3 describes the procedure for determining the reference set.
-Section 4 presents the exact convex hull construction method, including a detailed example to illustrate its implementation, followed by an analysis of its computational complexity.
-Finally, Section 5 concludes the paper with a summary of the key findings.
+The remainder of this paper is organized as follows.
+Section~2 introduces the notation and reviews the essential theoretical foundations.
+Section 3 presents the proposed method for identifying the set of extreme points that represent the exact convex hull.
+Section~4 provides an analysis of its computational complexity.
+Finally, Section~5 concludes the paper with a summary of the key findings.